FuncMode/Patterns-Java/README.md

 [![Java](https://img.shields.io/badge/Java-11%2B-blue?logo=java)](https://www.oracle.com/java/)

 A simple Java project demonstrating basic pattern printing programs.
-These examples showcase how to use loops and control structures in Java to generate geometric patterns like triangles and hollow squares using asterisks (`*`).
+These examples showcase how to use loops and control structures in Java to generate geometric patterns like triangles, diamonds, and hollow squares using asterisks (`*`).

 ## Table of Contents
 - [Overview](#overview)